Events

 We’ll begin with warming drinks in the Historic Kitchen, where we will raise a glass to our favourite authoress!

 Moving into the House, we’ll examine a number of very special objects from the museum collection up close, under the expert guidance of our collections team.
-Gather round to see one of Jane’s handwritten music books up close, along with printed music books owned by the Austen family and a first edition of Pride and Prejudice, under the expert guidance of our collections team.
+Gather round to see one of Jane’s handwritten music books up close, along with other musical objects and a first edition of Pride and Prejudice, under the expert guidance of our collections team.

 We’ll then move into the Drawing Room, where Jane herself practiced the piano each morning, for an intimate concert performed by acclaimed musical duo The Little Song Party (soprano Penelope Appleyard and pianist Jonathan Delbridge).